Current theme: light mode

 Dental equipment finance in Australia enables dental practices to acquire chairs, X-ray systems, sterilization equipment, and technology through chattel mortgages, equipment loans, or finance leases.
-In 2025, rates typically range from 6-12% p.a. (indicative only, subject to individual circumstances), with loan amounts from $10,000 to $500,000+ and terms of 2-7 years.
+With stable RBA rates, dental finance remains accessible; check Credabl/Jade for pre-approvals.
+In 2026, rates typically range from 5.5-11% p.a. (indicative for 2026, subject to individual circumstances), with loan amounts from $10,000 to $1M+ for larger practices and terms of 2-7 years.
 Dental professionals often qualify for competitive rates due to stable income profiles and professional qualifications.
 Tax benefits may include depreciation deductions and immediate GST credits for established practices.
 Settlements are possible within days for dentists with solid trading history and established equipment suppliers.

 For dental practitioners, equipment represents one of the largest capital investments in establishing or upgrading a practice.
 From basic dental chairs to advanced digital X-ray systems and CAD/CAM technology, the costs can quickly reach hundreds of thousands of dollars.